apache/nifi-site/src/pages/markdown/quickstart.md

 ### Build steps

 1. You need a recent Java 8 (or newer) JDK for the 1.x NiFi line.
+Older Java 8 (such as 1.8.0_31) is known to fail with some unit tests, ensure to use the most recent version.
 The 0.x line works on Java 7 or newer.
 2. You need Apache [Maven 3.1.0][maven] or newer.
 3. You need a recent git client for the 1.x NiFi line.
 4. Ensure your MAVEN_OPTS provides sufficient memory.
 Some build steps are fairly memory intensive